Adler-Targino/MyCrypt/README.md

 ## Features
 - File encryption
 - File decryption
+- Cryptographic Key Exporting
-- File integrity validation using hash
+- File integrity validation

 ## Technologies used
 - Built with .NET
-- Supports AES Encryption/Decryption
+- Supports AES Encryption/Decryption (More to come)
-- SHA256 & SHA384 Hashing
+- SHA Hashing & Hmac validation

 ## Usage
 Once you properly set up the aplication, you will be able to perform the following operations: